-If the concern is not resolved by working directly with the advisor, the student may contact Lisa Helm, Director of the Undergraduate Advising Center in C3385.
+If the concern is not resolved by working directly with the advisor, the student may contact Tina Hughes Burke, Director of the Undergraduate Advising Center in C3385.

 If a complaint is not resolved, the student may file an academic grievance following Policy 5 within 30 days of the date of the occurrence.

 University refund policy (http://catalog.govst.edu/) provides for a refund/credit when students drop courses on or before the published refund deadline.
 Withdrawing from a course thereafter results in a “W” grade for the student, but the tuition charges and fees for the course remain.
 Students may withdraw from a course through their myGSU portal before the withdrawal deadline.
 In accordance with Policy 6 (http://www.govst.edu/policies/) students can request a late withdrawal up until the last day of class through the Office of the Registrar.